semgrep/semgrep-docs/docs/semgrep-app/integrations.md

 The guide below will walk you through those steps.

-1. Make sure that you're logged into your Slack account.
-You can enter your login details [here.](https://slack.com/workspace-signin)
+1. Log in to your Slack account.
+Enter your login details in [Slack workspace](https://slack.com/workspace-signin).
 2. Create an app in your Slack workplace by following this link: [Slack apps](https://api.slack.com/apps?new_app=1).
 3. Select **From scratch** and fill in the fields for your app's name and workspace.